deidaraiorek/battleline/README.md

 # ⚔️ BattleLine

 **BattleLine** is a real-time, two-player strategic card game built for the web.
-Challenge your friends to a tactical duel where every move counts — plan your plays, outsmart your opponent, and capture flags on the battlefield!
+Challenge your friends to a tactical duel where every move counts - plan your plays, outsmart your opponent, and capture flags on the battlefield!

 ![Room Creation](./assets/room.png)
 ![Gameplay](./assets/game.png)
 ![Battlefield](./assets/field.png)

----

-## 🎮 Features

-- **Room System** – Instantly create or join private game rooms using a unique 6-character code.
-- **Real-Time Gameplay** – Synchronized state updates using WebSockets for smooth multiplayer experience.
-- **Card-Based Strategy** – Build formations and compete for control over 9 battlefield flags.
-- **Dynamic Turns** – Play, draw, and react as the game evolves turn by turn.
-- **Modern UI** – Clean, minimal interface built with Next.js, TailwindCSS, and React components.
-- **Responsive Design** – Works seamlessly across desktop and mobile devices.

 ---